11 Different Types of Owls in Maine

 7. Short-Eared Owl

 The Short-eared Owl is a species of owl native to Maine and other parts of North America.
-This owl species has a large range, covering much of the continent.
-It has a distinctive call and is easily recognized by its small size and yellowish eyes.
+Its range covers much of the continent.
+The owl has a distinctive call and is easily recognized by its small size and yellowish eyes.

-The Short-eared Owl, on our list of types of owls in Maine, is nocturnal and will hunt for food at night.
+The Short-eared Owl, which is on our list of types of owls in Maine, is nocturnal and hunts for food at night.
 It is a ground nester, preferring open fields and meadows for its nesting sites.
-It will also use abandoned buildings and other artificial structures for nesting.
+It will also use abandoned buildings and other artificial structures.

 The Short-eared Owl mainly feeds on small mammals, including voles, mice, rats, and other small birds.
-Its diet includes insects, such as grasshoppers, moths, and dragonflies.
+Its diet also includes insects, such as grasshoppers, moths, and dragonflies.
 Its prey is usually caught in flight or on the ground, with the owl swooping down on them from above.
-It is an opportunistic hunter, often taking advantage of the presence of other predators to snatch up its prey.
+The owl is an opportunistic hunter, often taking advantage of the presence of other predators to snatch up its prey.

 8. Northern Saw-Whet Owl

-The Northern Saw-whet Owl is one of the most common species of owls found in Maine.
-They are small and nocturnal, so they are usually seen at night hunting for small prey.
+The Northern Saw-whet Owl is one of the most common species of owls in Maine.
+It is small and nocturnal, so it is usually seen at night hunting for small prey.
 The Northern Saw-whet Owl has a rounded head, yellow eyes, and brownish-gray feathers with white spots.

 They have a unique call that resembles a whistling sound, hence their name, “Saw-whet.”
-These particular types of owls in Maine are found in wooded areas, often near lakes or streams.
+Maine’s particular types of owls are found in wooded areas, often near lakes or streams.
 If you are lucky enough to spot one of these majestic birds, remember to be respectful and give them space, as they can become easily disturbed.

 9. Snowy Owl

-The Snowy Owl is one of the most popular types of owls in Maine.
+The Snowy Owl is one of Maine’s most popular owl species.
 This species is larger than a typical owl, with males measuring about 24-27 inches long and weighing about 3 pounds.
 Its white feathers provide an impressive display in the winter, but its coloration provides some camouflage in its natural habitat.

 This species is mainly found in open habitats like grasslands, meadows, and fields.
-They can also be found near the coast or on large lakes or ponds.
-During the summer months, they migrate to tundra regions across Canada and Alaska.
-The Snowy Owl feeds mainly on small mammals like rodents and voles, though they will also consume birds, fish, and insects.
+It can also be found near the coast or on large lakes or ponds.
+During the summer months, it migrates to tundra regions across Canada and Alaska.
+The Snowy Owl feeds mainly on small mammals like rodents and voles, though it will also consume birds, fish, and insects.

 This species is listed as the least concern by the IUCN due to its wide range and large population size.
 In Maine, they are rarely seen during the summer months and only in a few specific areas.
 While they may not be a common sight, they are a species worth looking out for if you’re lucky enough to spot one!